 St. James’s Palace

-The second image shown here, from Ackermann’s Microcosm of London, 1808, shows a gathering of formally-clad members of the ton awaiting the arrival of either the king or the queen for the official “drawing-room.”
+The image above shows a gathering of formally-clad members of the ton awaiting the arrival of either the king or the queen for the official “drawing-room.”
 There were literally two connecting drawing rooms.
 One served as an ante-room to the main room, which was called the grand council chamber.
 Note there is no furniture.
 One did not sit in the presence of the king or queen.

 Here is St. James’s Palace today: